 Somerset Young Volunteer of the Year

 Each year we ask who you feel deserves to be recognised for the work they do, on poolside or behind the scenes in your Club The Sarah Pusill Young Volunteer Award was introduced by our Past President as a way of rewarding talented and enthusiastic young volunteers from around the County.
 The perpetual trophy will be held by the winner for a year.
-This year's winners will be announced at our AGM.
+Winners were announced at our 2019 AGM.

 Young Volunteer Awards 2017/18